Tremilia/rateyourmusic/README.md

 # CAUTION

 It is highly recommended that you only scrape RYM (and glitchwave) through a VPN connection.
-The Sonemic, Inc. firewall is more banhappy against bots than is the average website.
+The Sonemic, Inc. firewall is more ban-happy against bots than is the average website.
 There is a safeguard in the API module of this repository that will abort mission at a single non-okay http response code, and another safeguard that will exit the script if the saved cookies and headers are more than 60 minutes old.
 Hopefully these safeguards will make it so you only get a captcha check and not an IP ban when the RYM firewall gets suspicious.
 But if you do get an IP ban, it would be better if it were a VPN server's IP and not your home IP.

 ## Instructions